naturalis/Galaxy-Installation/README.md

 These instructions start from the assumption that an instance running Ubuntu (in this case 18.04.0 LTS on a virtual machine consisting of 16 CPUs, 16 GB ram and 60 GB Diskspace, a.k.a. 'flavor' hpc.16c.16r.60h) has been created and can be accessed via SSH.

 ## Python, Conda, Users and Groups
-As of this writing, Ubuntu 18 has Python 3.x installed by default, but [Galaxy](https://docs.galaxyproject.org/) still requires Python 2.7 for install
+As of this writing, Ubuntu 18 has Python 3.x installed by default, but [Galaxy](https://docs.galaxyproject.org/) still requires Python 2.7 for install.
+Galaxy should be run as user galaxy (not ubuntu).
+In the instructions below we aim to be explicit about the current user, but in general: unless the install requires `sudo` the user should be `galaxy`.

 **1.** Install Python v.
-2.7 (user: ubuntu)
+2.7 (user: **ubuntu**)
 ```
 sudo apt-get install python
 ```